jeff-wise/haskell-starter-kit-blog/README.md

 At it's core, there's nothing experimental about Haskell.
-It's an implementation of the [Polymorphic Lambda Calculus][poly-lambda-calculus] which itself isn't that hard to understand (despite the wordy name).
+It's an implementation of the [Polymorphic Lambda Calculus][poly-lambda-calculus] which itself isn't too hard to understand (despite the wordy name).
 This simplicity shines through in many applications, but it also stands out when the code grows in complexity.
 You may be doing fine with